-- ☐ Continue the routine maintenance and cleaning program to ensure the continued safe operation of the Program-participating sites - □ Continue the tank upgrade program by replacing single-wall 275 gallon tanks with newer, more environmentally sound double-wall tanks - ☐ Explore adding additional used oil DIY locations in highly populated counties - ☐ Explore ways to deter theft of oil
+- Continue annual auditing and inspection of all Program-participating sites in order to ensure continued protection of the environment (copies of all audits are maintained at the MES headquarters) - Continue the routine maintenance and cleaning program to ensure safe operation participating sites. - Continue the tank upgrade program by replacing single-wall 275 gallon tanks with newer, more environmentally sound double-wall tanks. - Promote establishment of additional used oil DIY locations in highly-populated counties. - Explore ways to improve automated monitoring of participating sites to deter abuse of the facilities.